 At no cost to you, this site may contain affiliated links or ads to offset the expenses of operating a website.
 Please see the disclosureto satisfy your curiosity.

-For one reason or another, I have experienced quitting a job twelve times.
+For one reason or another, I have experienced quitting a job 12 times.
 Some of this was from moving or going from a temporary to a permanent position or quitting because management was awful like a smelly tar pit of sadness.
 Either way, I have had to vomit a few resignation letters.

-Along the way, I have learned some hacks to make the best of these opportunities and it has became a loose guide for capturing tasty savings.
+Along the way, I have learned some hacks to make the best of these opportunities and it has become a loose guide for capturing tasty savings.
 Quitting a job doesn’t mean that I need to give up on savings!
 If anything, I turn into a ferocious T-Rex on the hunt ready to gobble up more.